longturn/freeciv21/docs/Coding/ai.rst

 ==========

 * Friendly cities can be used as beachheads.
-* The :code:`Assess_danger()` function should acknowledge positive feedback between multiple attackers.
+* The :freeciv21:`assess_danger` function should acknowledge positive feedback between multiple attackers.
 * It would be nice for a bodyguard and charge to meet en-route more elegantly.
-* The :code:`struct choice` should have a priority indicator in it.
+* The :freeciv21:`choice` struct should have a priority indicator in it.
 This will reduce the number of "special" want values and remove the necessity to have want capped, thus reducing confusion.